-Other federal agencies and entities could also improve how they manage and oversee issues with the development of oil, natural gas, and alternative fuels.
+Other federal agencies could also improve how they manage and oversee issues with the development of oil, natural gas, and alternative fuels.

 - It can take decades and billions of dollars to undo the environmental damage after a significant offshore oil spill.
 A federal-state trustee council is set up after such a spill to manage the money for related environmental restoration projects.
 Federal research on environmental restoration after an oil spill could be relevant to the trustee councils' work.
 However, the committee that coordinates federal oil spill research doesn't collaborate with the trustee councils.

 - In 2019, about 39% of U.S. natural gas exports went through export facilities—in which the gas is liquefied and loaded onto ships for transport.
 Multiple federal agencies regulate export facility design.
 Federal guidance says that agencies should review regulations every 3-5 years and adopt necessary technical standards for safety and environmental protection.
 But some regulations haven't been updated.

 - To help reduce greenhouse gas emissions, the Renewable Fuel Standard requires that U.S. transportation fuels contain 36 billion gallons of renewable fuels by 2022.
 However, the nation will likely not meet the emissions goals set for it through 2022, largely because advanced biofuels—which reduce emissions more effectively—haven't been produced as expected.